-- Once you have the water hot enough, pluck the pheasant’s tail feathers out, one by one.
+- Once you have the water hot enough, pluck the pheasant’s long tail feathers out, one by one.
 Then grab the pheasant by the head or feet (I do the feet) and plunge him into the water.
 Hold him under for 30 seconds.
 Lift him out and let him drain until the water stops coming off in a stream.
-Repeat this three times.
+Repeat this two more times.
 This means you have dunked the pheasant for a total of 90 seconds.

 - Pluck the bird while it is still warm.
 Start with the wings.
 Next pluck the large feathers along the outer edges of the breast – carefully, as they can tear the skin easily.
 Then work on the flank feathers on the bird’s thigh, then go to the neck and finish with the back and the rest of the legs.
 Take your time.
 It is very important.
 Go feather by feather if need be, especially around the breast — you want it to look pretty and not torn.

 - The feathers on the wings come off easier than those of a duck, which is the most persnickety part of duck-plucking.
 But the pheasant’s breast — especially around any place that has a shot hole — is the hardest part, to my mind.
 When you have shot holes, anchor the skin down with the fingers of one hand, and pluck one feather at a time with the other.
 It’s the only way to get them off without tearing the skin.